-ITSE-2380 Cooperative Education Computer Program (1-19-3) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+ITSE-2380 Co-op Education-Computer Programming (1-19-3) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, the employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
-This course may be repeated if topics and learning outcomes vary, Prerequisites: ITSE-2347, ITSE-2373 ITSC-1302, ITSE-1350, ITSE-2343 ITSE-2377; ITSE-2344 ITSE-2376, ITSE-2377, ITSE-2317, ITSE-2359, ; ITSE-1350, ITSC-1327
+This course may be repeated if topics and learning outcomes vary.
+Prerequisite: Take ITSE-2347(12888) ITSE-2373 ITSC-1302; Take ITSE-1350(11044) ITSE-2343 ITSE-2377; Take ITSE-2344 ITSE-2376(68397) ITSE-2377; Take ITSE-2317(11068) ITSE-2359(68040); Take ITSE-1350(11044) ITSC-1327(68039)

-ITSE-2381 Cooperative Education Computer Program (1-19-3) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+ITSE-2381 Coop Education-Computer Programming (1-19-3) Career related activities encounterd in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.
-Prerequisites: ITSE-2380
+Prerequisite: Take ITSE-2380(3628); ITSE-2380

-ITSE-2410 iOS Application Programming (2-4-4) Course explores developing applications for iOS devices.
+ITSE-2410 Ios Application Programming (2-4-4)Course explores developing applications for iOS devices.
 Will include Objective-C programming, use of the iOS SDK environment, and current programming issues in the iOS environment.

 ITSE-2457 Advanced Object-Oriented Programming (2-4-4) Application of advanced object-oriented programming techniques such as abstract data structures, class inheritance, polymorphism, and exception handling.
-Prerequisite: ITSE-2410
+Prerequisite: Take ITSE-2410

-ITSE-2471 Advanced iOS Programming (2-6-4) This course explores creation and deployment of application to an iOS device by building upon concepts in iOS Application Programming and utilization of Cocoa/Cocoa Touch Framework.
-Prerequisite: ITSE 2410
+ITSE-2471 Advanced Ios Programming (2-4-4) This course explores the creation and deployment of an application to an iOS device by building upon concepts in iOS Application Programming and utilization of the Cocoa/Cocoa Touch Framework.
+Prerequisite: Take ITSE-2410;

-ITSE-2580 Cooperative Education Computer Program (1-39-5) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
-Under supervision of the college and the employer, the student combines classroom learning with work experience.
+ITSE-2580 Coop Education-Computer Programming (1-39-5) Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
+Under supervision of the college and employer, the student combines classroom learning with work experience.
 Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
 This course may be repeated if topics and learning outcomes vary.
-Prerequisites: ITSE-2347, ITSE-2373 ITSC-1302, ITSE-1350, ITSE-2343 ITSE-2377; ITSE-2344 ITSE-2376, ITSE-2377, ITSE-2317, ITSE-2359, , ITSE-1350, ITSC-1327
+Prerequisite: Take ITSE-2347(12888) ITSE-2373 ITSC-1302; Take ITSE-1350(11044) ITSE-2343 ITSE-2377; Take ITSE-2344 ITSE-2376(68397) ITSE-2377; Take ITSE-2359(68040); Take ITSE-1350(11044) ITSC-1327(68039)